 Growing up hunting just about everything on his family’s farm, John Thames followed his passion for upland hunting into publishing, guiding the Covey Rise transition from a trade publication into a flourishing lifestyle brand over the last five years.
 From the award-winning launch in 2012 to its emergence onto the national and global stages, Thames has steadied the helm of brand expansion while guiding a growing editorial staff and appetite for timeless words and images that capture the upland sporting lifestyle in the same way a Sports Afield article from the 1950s featured his grandfather in legendary print.

 Terry Allen has spent more than 30 years capturing lifestyle, architectural, and food images.
-He grew up in Georgia, where he developed an appreciation for Southern sporting life.
-Allen has shot album covers and publicity photos for rock bands such as REM and the B-52s before turning his camera toward his favorite pastime—fine guns.
-In 2007, he produced the photography for a book on the American gunmaker L. C. Smith and recently worked on one for the British gunmaker Westley Richards.
-He, his wife, and his two children live in Athens, Georgia.
+A lifelong Georgia resident, where he developed an appreciation for Southern sporting life, Allen shot album covers and publicity photos for rock bands such as REM and the B-52s before turning his camera toward his favorite pastime—fine guns.
+His editorial work includes books for American gunmaker L. C. Smith and British gunmaker Westley Richards.

 John Denney is from Alexander City, Alabama, and often teams up on assignments with his brother, Jim.
 Together, the brothers focus their talents on outdoor subjects, including gamebirds.
 Their jointly produced illustrations for Wingshooting the Quail of North America earned this magazine a recent Ozzie Award.
 The Denneys have dominated the annual Alabama Waterfowl Stamp Art Contest with each of them winning the prestigious award back to back.
 Both have also won awards in other wildlife art shows including Best of Show at the Alabama Wildlife Federation: Alabama Flora and Fauna Arts Festival.
 John is particularly known for his photography skills.